 When I talk about taking nature walks in Victoria BC, then know that am talking about more than just a stroll in the park.
 Victoria BC also is known as Garden City has beautiful parts that at first don’t even appear to be free to visit.

 First up, you should consider visiting St. Ann’s Academy.
 This is a place covered with all sorts of trees, orchards, and gardens.
 You don’t need to have money to gain entrance to and enjoy the beautiful things that nature has to offer you.

 You can then also take time to visit the Government House.
 This ancient building is among the oldest architectures still standing.
 It belonged to a British Colombian lieutenant General who lived on Rockland Avenue.
 It’s also surrounded by acres of gardens you’d just love to see.

 You don’t need to spend money to enjoy some of nature’s best scenery in Victoria BC.
 All you need is just an eye for good things and to get yourself out there.

 There’s the trail along Cordova bay.
 As you get to follow this 55 km network of boardwalks from Victoria to Sooke, you also get the privilege of enjoying the best scenery from both plant and animal life.
-You even get the chance to come by a beach where you might decide to swim in as you cool from the heat of day time temperatures.
+You even get the chance to come by a beach in victoria where you might decide to swim as you cool from the heat of daytime temperatures.